This post may contain affiliate links. Please read my disclosure policy for more info.

 Let’s look at those three things that salt does again!

-- Flavor – Salt has the ability to enhance flavor.
+Salt has the ability to enhance flavor.
 This translates to the Human race that when the world has nothing to offer and the bitterness of sin has taken its toll.
 We can bring something flavorful to the plate.

-- Preserve – salt as an ability to preserve.
+Salt has an ability to preserve.
 It stops the growth of harmful bacteria and mold.
 It is used for food and if you had a wound it would prevent infection to take place.
 We are called to preserve and stop the growth of sin and worldliness.
 The enemy has come to steal kill and destroy and we are called to stop that!
 We also bring healing to those who are wounded.

-- Health – Salt can keep our body in balance and healthy.
+Salt can keep our body in balance and healthy.
 If we had no more salt we would die.
 If the body of Christ was not on the planet the world would be led to complete spiritual death.
 Our calling is to be His ambassadors.
 But how can they call on him to save them unless they believe in him?
 And how can they believe in him if they have never heard about him?
 And how can they hear about him unless someone tells them?
 Romans 10:14

 When Jesus says we are the salt of the world in Matthew 5:13 He also says that you can lose your saltiness.